Country Chair ANZ

 Alan is an experienced public affairs professional who specialises in all aspects of corporate and public affairs including internal and external communications; government relations; policy advocacy; pricing and reimbursement strategy; media relations; crisis and issues management.

 Alan has over twenty years’ experience in communications and public affairs roles for leading multinational health care companies following a decade of working in the government sector.

 Alan joined Sanofi in 2003 where he currently has responsibility for all aspects of public affairs and communications in Australia and New Zealand as well as overseeing the complex process of ensuring access to new medicines for the Australian and South Korean markets.

 Country Manager, New Zealand

-As Country Manager Alan is responsible for the commercial operations of Pharma, Consumer and vaccines in New Zealand.
+As Country Manager, Alan is responsible for the commercial operations of pharmaceutical, consumer healthcare and vaccines in New Zealand.